ericelliott/autodux/README.md

 });
 ```

-What you get from that is an object that looks like this:
+As you can see, you can destructure and export the return value directly where you call `autodux()` to reduce boilerplate to a minimum.
+It returns an object that looks like this:

 ```js
 {
   initial: 0,